contentful/contentful-cli/docs/space/seed/README.md

 Options:
   --template, -t  The template to apply on your Space
                                                     [required] [choices: "blog"]
-  --spaceId, -s   ID of the Space to seed the data to
+  --space-id, -s   ID of the Space to seed the data to
 ```

 ### Example